KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

-> **Implementation Note:** Loaders should first check whether a `minVersion` property is specified and ensure both major and minor versions are supported.
-If no `minVersion` is specified, then loaders should check the `Version` property and ensure the major version is supported.
-[GLB](GLB_FORMAT.md) loaders should also check for these properties in the JSON chunk as the version specified in the GLB header only refers to the GLB container version.
+> **Implementation Note:** Client implementations should first check whether a `minVersion` property is specified and ensure both major and minor versions can be supported.
+If no `minVersion` is specified, then clients should check the `Version` property and ensure the major version is supported.
+Clients that load [GLB format](GLB_FORMAT.md) should also check for the `minVersion` and `Version` properties in the JSON chunk as the version specified in the GLB header only refers to the GLB container version.

 ## Indices and Names